WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Conclusion

 \section{Conclusion}

-In this work, we presented a new benchmark for robustness IR OD based on the work of~\citet{hendrycks2019benchmarking}, with the target of traditional IR datasets such as LLVIP and FLIR.
-Our new benchmark is a challenging setting for IR robustness with the introduction of LLVIP-C and FLIR-C. Furthermore, we did an extensive study of different robust fine-tuning strategies over our proposed benchmark.
-Additionally, we present the WiSE-OD method and its variations WiSE-OD$_{ZS}$ and WiSE-OD$_{LP}$, where both were able to surpass the traditional robustness strategies while also increasing in-domain performance over different detectors, such as Faster R-CNN, FCOS, and RetinaNet.
-Our extensive study shows that a simple but WiSE-OD strategy can mitigate performance drop without any additional training cost.
+In this work, we presented a new benchmark for IR OD robustness based on the work of~\citet{hendrycks2019benchmarking}, targeting traditional IR datasets such as LLVIP and FLIR, as well as real-world shifts such as M3FD.
+Our new benchmark is a challenging setting for IR robustness with the introduction of LLVIP-C and FLIR-C. Furthermore, we conducted an extensive study of different robust fine-tuning strategies over our proposed benchmark and in real-world OOD data.
+Additionally, we presented the WiSE-OD method and its variants WiSE-OD$_{ZS}$ and WiSE-OD$_{LP}$, both of which surpass traditional robustness strategies while also increasing in-domain performance across different detectors, such as Faster R-CNN, FCOS, RetinaNet, and YOLOv8.
+Our extensive study shows that our simple WiSE-OD strategy can mitigate performance drops without any additional training cost.

+\textbf{Main limitations.} WiSE-OD assumes access to both a zero-shot and a fine-tuned (or linearly probed) model, which can be infeasible in constrained deployments.
+A fixed mixing coefficient ($\lambda = 0.5$) works well on average but is not uniformly optimal; we deliberately avoid tuning $\lambda$ on held-out target data to reflect deployment realities, which may leave corruption-specific gains unrealized.
+The method also inherits weaknesses from its base models; for instance, if either the zero-shot or FT model underperforms, ensemble gains are limited.